 In this rudimentary diagram you can see how the description above looks.
 The red line represents the bi-metal strip and the zig zagged lines between the live and neutral are the coil.
 Power activates the coil, which heats up the bi-metal part, this then physically bends and pushes the switch to the on position (as well as mechanically locking the door shut).
 Once this has happened (usually a second or so) power can run around to the common wire at the end, and therefore on to the rest of the machine allowing it to start.

 Note: Do not assume anything about the wire connections.
 They may be in totally different positions on different machines.
 Unless the connections are marked Live Neutral and Common you would need to work it all out with a continuity test meter.
 If you get the wires the wrong way round you can blow the device.
 You may even blow the main PCB.
-It may be possible for a fourth wire on some variants to carry power to an LED which may indicate that the door is closed and the interlock activated.
+It may be possible for a fourth wire on some variants to carry power to an LED which may indicate that the door is closed and the lock activated.

-How can you tell if a door interlock is faulty?
+How can you tell if a door lock is faulty?

 There isn’t a simple test, although you may be able to get a resistance reading between the live and neutral which should measure the small coil.
 You might expect to get a resistance reading of something like 1000 Ohm.
 As with most fault diagnosis it’s mostly a matter of the process of elimination, observation and previous experience.
 But as my opening paragraph states, if you understand exactly how something works you are much more likely to be able to diagnose why it’s not working.

 Faults to look out for

 First, the obvious.
 Are there any connection faults on it?
 Wires can come loose, or overheat and burn.
-A lack of power, neutral return, an open circuit coil, or even the door latch not properly activating an otherwise perfectly functioning interlock can all cause faults.
+A lack of power, neutral return, an open circuit coil, or even the door latch not properly activating an otherwise perfectly functioning door lock can all cause faults.